-- Always follow "Tractor Shutdown Procedure" provided in this manual before dismounting the tractor. - Perform scheduled maintenance.
+- Never carry riders on the implement or tractor.
+Riders can obstruct the operator's view, interfere with controls, be pinched by moving components, become entangled in rotating components, struck by objects, thrown about, fall off and be run over, etc. - Always follow "Tractor Shutdown Procedure" provided in this manual before dismounting the tractor. - Do not operate and/or travel across inclines where the tractor and/or implement can rollover.
+Consult your tractor's manual for acceptable inclines the tractor is capable of traveling across.
+When traveling across steep inclines, ensure the wings are folded down. - Perform scheduled maintenance.
 Check for loose hardware, missing parts, broken parts, structural cracks, and excessive wear.
 Make repairs before putting the implement back into service. - Do not weld or torch on galvanized metal as it will release toxic fumes. - Do not raise the wing off the ground when traveling across an incline.
 The weight of the wing will increase the risk of a rollover. - Operate only power machines equipped with a certified Roll-Over Protective Structure (ROPS) and seat belt.
 Keep folding ROPS in the "locked up" position when appropriate.
 If ROPS is in the locked up position, fasten seat belt snugly and securely to help protect against serious injury or death from falling and machine overturn. - Watch while making tight turns to ensure that the rear tractor tires and lower 3-point arms do not make contact with cutter hitch, driveline or deck.
 Keep lower 3-point arms raised at all times when hitched to a pull-type cutter. - Wait for blades to come to a complete stop before accessing blade bolts through blade bolt access hole. - Do not use implement to lift objects; to pull objects such as fence posts, stumps, etc; or to push objects.
 The unit is not designed or guarded for these uses. - Do not use implement to tow other equipment unless it is designed with a tow hitch.
 Doing so can result in loss of control and damage the equipment. - Do not operate a cutter with a hitch or hitch pin that is excessively worn, bent, broken, or has structural cracks.
 The hitch and/or hitch pin can break apart separating cutter from tractor. - Some tractors are able to over speed their rated power take-off speed of 540 rpm or 1000 rpm.
 Only operate at the cutter's designed speed of 540 rpm or 1000 rpm.
-Excessive speed can damage drive components, cutter blades, and/or increase the risk of thrown object hazard. - Some tractors are equipped with two power take-off speeds.
-Be certain your tractor's power take-off is set-up to operate at the implement's rated power take-off speed or equipment breakage may result.
-RC models are rated for 540 rpm and RCM models are rated for 1000 rpm. - Avoid catching hydraulic hoses on brush, posts, tree limbs, and other protrusions that could damage and/or break them. - Buildup of debris around moving components and gearboxes is a fire hazard.
-Keep rotating parts and gearboxes free from debris. - Improper oil level can cause bearing failure and be a fire hazard.
-Maintain proper gearbox oil level. - Do not exceed rated cutting capacity of your cutter.
+Excessive speed can damage drive components, cutter blades, and/or increase the risk of thrown object hazard. - Avoid catching hydraulic hoses on brush, posts, tree limbs, and other protrusions that could damage and/or break them. - Buildup of debris around moving components and gearboxes is a fire hazard.
+Keep rotating parts and gearboxes free from debris to avoid serious injury and property damage. - Improper oil level can cause bearing failure and be a fire

+- hazard.
+Maintain proper gearbox oil level to avoid serious injury and property damage. - Do not exceed rated cutting capacity of your cutter.
 See specifications & capacities for specified cutting capacity.
-Exceeding rated cutting capacity can damage drive components, cutter blades, and deck components.
+Exceeding rated cutting capacity can damage drive components, cutter blades, and deck components. - Cutter blades can continue to rotate while decelerating after power take-off is disengaged.
+Remain on the tractor seat until rotating parts come to a complete stop.